mbcxqcw2/CASA_docker/README.md

 Note: doing this, your image `$HOME` area is overwritten by your local `$HOME` area, which is automatically mounted to the image.
 Therefore the necessary `$HOME/.casa/` directory is overwritten, which is necessary to run casa properly.
 If you include `--contain` and `--no-home` in the singularity command, it does not mount the home area, but also doesn't let you see `$HOME` at all, which breaks casa.
 This must be fixed.

 # Instructions to convert to charliecloud

+- In the directory containing the Dockerfile, this will be something like: `ch-image build --force -t <NAME> -f Dockerfile .` where `<NAME>` is the name of the image to be created, however this currently fails.